 - Probe: Make a small change to an agent under your control.
 Modify the service desk policy to limit interactions to email-only.
 Introduce standard, pre-approved changes.

 - Sense: Recognize the pattern and behaviors that have emerged from your change.
 Using the above examples, perhaps the number of service desk contacts have dropped, but business satisfaction has increased (perhaps due to shadow IT … or is it bad metrics?)
 Perhaps the number of successful changes has increased, but the number of incidents has also increased (perhaps due to lower service resilience … or is it because the larger changes are not being adequately tested as resources are tied up with routine change?)

 - Respond: Figure out how you can encourage the behaviors or patterns you want, and discourage those you don’t want.
 But remember – the encouragement/ discouragement itself will change the system!

-There’s a lot of literature describing properties and behaviors of complex systems, as well as writing on relevant management techniques.
+There’s a lot of literature describing properties and behaviors of complex systems, as well as writing on relevant management techniques (including Cynefin).
 I would encourage service management professionals to take a look at Cognitive Edge and the Cynefin framework if you wish to learn more.